GPT-5.2 ProBatch 2

 • “we were talking the same language” (collaboration happens when coordinate systems align)

-• “proper simulation must be done in the machine language of the object”
+• “proper simulation must be done in the of the object”

 This is a deep symmetry between: